The English School, Nicosia: Curriculum

 A Religious Instruction department also exists, but classes are optional as they are available only to Greek-Orthodox, Armenian-Orthodox and Maronite-Catholic students.
 Religious Education is also available for students who do not wish to partake in Religious Instruction; lessons review a more general overview of various faiths and their histories.
+Art and Design, Computer Science, Design and Technology, Modern Languages and Physical Education, are offered at A-Level, however, they are only taught if there are enough students interested each year.

 Grounds

 The school is situated in a semi-wooded parkland near the centre of the capital Nicosia and is one of the largest school campus in Cyprus.
 The school's extensive sport grounds include a large multi-purpose indoor sports centre, a full size football field, four futsal fields, running and athletics tracks, three tennis courts, and a (lawn) hockey field.
 In 2017 construction commenced on a new building, the Newham building.
 The school has five buildings, the Lloyds building, the main building, the Newham building, the science building and the sports centre.
 These buildings surround a large area with benches for the students.